09 February 2014

 Vintage postcard.
 Photo: MGM.

-In 1944, the actor was given official leave to appear as the Constable of France in Olivier's film adaptation of William Shakespeare's play Henry V (Laurence Olivier, 1944).
+During World War II, Leo Genn served in the Royal Artillery, being made Lieutenant Colonel in 1943.
+In 1944, the actor was given official leave to appear as the Constable of France in Laurence Olivier's film adaptation of William Shakespeare's play Henry V (Laurence Olivier, 1944).
 It is widely considered the first Shakespeare film to be both artistically and commercially successful.

 Genn was awarded the Croix de Guerre in 1945.
-He was part of the British unit that investigated war crimes at Belsen concentration camp and later was an assistant prosecutor at the trial for Belsen in Lüneburg, Germany.
+He was part of the British unit that investigated war crimes at the Belsen concentration camp and later was an assistant prosecutor at the trial for Belsen in Lüneburg, Germany.

 In 1946 he returned to law practice, but not for long.
-Genn had a great theatrical triumph in the 1946 Broadway production of Lillian Hellman's Another Part of the Forest.
+Genn had a great theatrical triumph in the 1946 Broadway production of Lillian Hellman's play 'Another Part of the Forest'.
 His stage and screen career flourished afterwards in both the US and England.

-On screen, he was seen in the British thriller Green for Danger (Sidney Gilliat, 1946) with Alastair Sim, and the American drama The Snake Pit (Anatole Litvak, 1948) starring Olivia De Havilland.
+On-screen, he was seen in the British thriller Green for Danger (Sidney Gilliat, 1946) with Alastair Sim, and the American drama The Snake Pit (Anatole Litvak, 1948) starring Olivia De Havilland.
+A highlight was his role as Nero’s counsellor, the sardonic Gaius Petronius, in the MGM epic Quo Vadis (Mervyn LeRoy, 1951).

-William McPeak at IMDb: “Genn's generous part as the ancient Roman satirist was filled with double meaning quips and understated sarcasm that Genn delivered with his poker face charm and subtle sidelong glances.
-He is so good that the audience hangs on his next sub-level dig with anticipation that partially eclipses the first rate histrionics of Peter Ustinov as a tongue-in-cheek deranged Nero.
-The level of Genn's performance was recognized with a Best Supporting Actor Oscar nomination.”
+William McPeak at IMDb: "Genn's generous part as the ancient Roman satirist was filled with double meaning quips and understated sarcasm that Genn delivered with his poker face charm and subtle sidelong glances.
+He is so good that the audience hangs on his next sub-level dig with anticipation that partially eclipses the first-rate histrionics of Peter Ustinov as a tongue-in-cheek deranged Nero.
+The level of Genn's performance was recognized with a Best Supporting Actor Oscar nomination."

 Leo Genn